ifireball/ansible-role-sudo/README.md

 # suffix to append to filenames of files located in sudo configuration dropins directory not created by this role
 sudo__specs_rename_suffix: ''

-# if set to True all files located in sudo configuration dropins directory not created by this role are removed
+# if set to true all files located in sudo configuration dropins directory not created by this role are removed
-sudo__specs_purge_unmanaged: False
+sudo__specs_purge_unmanaged: false

 ## OPTIONAL: list of sudo packages, defaults to OS specific value
 # sudo__packages: string | [ string ]